 - mangroves is observed in South Lembar, Cendi Manik, Central Sekotong, and West Sekotong.
-Considering four aspects: the condition and value of mangroves, the level of tidal flooding impact, social capital, and the level of vulnerability to climate change-related disasters, the villages suitable - social capital, and the level of vulnerability to climate change-related disasters, the villages suitable for the project site are South Lembar, Cendi Manik, Central Sekotong, and West Sekotong.
+Considering four aspects: the condition and value of mangroves, the level of tidal flooding impact, social capital, and the level of vulnerability to climate change-related disasters, the villages suitable for the project site are South Lembar, Cendi Manik, Central Sekotong, and West Sekotong. - b.

-b.
 The discussions mentioned above still rely on quantitative values using estimated interview results, such as the area of fishponds, agricultural land, infrastructure size, and the number of affected people for mild, moderate, and severe scales.
-These aspects need further exploration and should be approached using specific methods, including the utilization of spatial data.
+These aspects need further exploration and should be approached using specific methods, including the utilization of spatial data. - c.

-c.
 The extent of the disaster's impact from various aspects-economic, social, environmental-in relation to the magnitude of the project's investment benefits needs a deeper analysis using the cost-benefit analysis tool.